-The main framework on how UCITS can be distributed in Luxembourg or in other EEA states is set out in the 2010 Law.
+The main framework on how UCITS can be distributed in Luxembourg or in other EEA states is set out in the 2010 Law and related CSSF Circulars.
 UCITS established in Luxembourg can market their shares or units as soon as they are approved by the CSSF.
-For the distribution of foreign investment funds in Luxembourg, please refer to question 1.4.
+For the distribution of foreign investment funds in Luxembourg, please refer to the answer to question 1.4.

 Luxembourg is the largest distribution hub for UCITS in Europe.
-Consequently, most of its UCITS are distributed in the EEA and can do so by way of a simple notification procedure between the CSSF and the supervisory authority of the relevant host Member State.
+Consequently, most of its UCITS are distributed in the EEA, which can be by way of a simple notification procedure between the CSSF and the supervisory authority of the relevant host Member State.
 Such possibility is often referred to as a "passport" for UCITS.

-The above, however, only applies to the distribution of UCITS by its management company, with such task being defined as one of the main tasks of management companies in the 2010 Law.
+The above, however, only applies to the distribution of a UCITS by its management company, with such task being defined as one of the main tasks of management companies in the 2010 Law.
 In light of the fact that the vast majority of Luxembourg UCITS are distributed outside of Luxembourg, such a marketing and distribution task is frequently performed by one or several distributors that are appointed by the management company.